 Some say the great Auguste Escoffier invented this much loved dessert and named it after a popular opera, La Dame Blanche, of 1825.
 His version was apparently all white, made with almond ice cream, white peaches and white currants and a pale lemon sorbet.

-The Belgians claim it too, although in Germany and Switzerland, they call a dame blanche a coupe Dänemark because another story claims it was invented by a harried chef in Copenhagen’s Tivoli Gardens, who had run out desserts and threw of the remaining ingredients together and made history.
+The Belgians claim it too, although in Germany and Switzerland, they call a dame blanche a coupe Dänemark because another story claims it was invented by a harried chef in Copenhagen’s Tivoli Gardens, who had run out of desserts and threw together the ingredients he had left in the kitchen and made history.

-In some places you may find a deluxe version with crème de marrons, pieces of chocolate and little meringues.
+Some places serve a deluxe version with crème de marrons, pieces of chocolate and little meringues.

 Image by kochtopf